 Quarterly performance reports

 Quarterly reports provide progress updates regarding key performance measures included in the annual budget book.
-Quarterly updates are also provided on the organization strategic plan.
+Quarterly updates are also provided on the organization strategic plan (PDF).
+All reports are in PDF format.

 Report to our citizens